lucas-spangher/transactive_control/rl_algos/README.md

 *Note*: Currently only the one-step trajectory of this environment is supported.

-To run Soft Actor Critic on this environment, try:
+To run Soft Actor Critic (SAC) on this environment, try:

     python Baselines.py sac

-To run Proximal Policy Optimization on this environment, try:
+To run Proximal Policy Optimization (PPO) on this environment, try:

     python Baselines.py ppo